NLion74/Matrix-Notifier/README.md

 # Used for api authentication
 X-Authorization(Case Sensitive) - Authorization(Case Insensitive), auth(Case Insensitive)

+# Used to enable and disable markdown.
+Default is set to false
+X-Markdown(Case Sensitive) - Markdown(Case Insensitive), m(Case Insensitive)
 ```

 For more examples take a look into the examples directory.